These ethical companies are disrupting the fashion industry, and blazing the way for the future of fashion

 Luckily, one of our top sustainable companies disrupting the fashion industry has come up with a great solution!

-The system functions by using microfiltration based on electrically charged fibers and membrane nanotechnology to ensure even the tiniest of microplastic particles don’t escape into the waterways.
+The system functions by using microfiltration based on electrically charged fibres and membrane nanotechnology to ensure even the tiniest of microplastic particles don’t escape into the waterways.

-But of course the best solution to this problem is: stop buying clothing made from synthetic fabrics, of course!
+But of course, there is a better solution to this problem.
+Just stop buying clothing made from synthetic fabrics, of course!

 5. Teemill

 Customers can buy products or even start their own brand selling their own custom-printed tees using Teemill’s systems.
-This is the first-ever such recycling system, and Teemill hopes that open source and circularity will lead to rapid change in the fashion industry.
+This is the first-ever such recycling system.
+Teemill hopes that open source and circularity will lead to rapid change in the fashion industry.

 But by using modern technologies like AI to maximise the efficiency of the supply chain, products made by Teemill are printed in a renewable energy-powered factory in real time just seconds after they are ordered.
 There is no unsold stock.